gmrampe/Business-case-Netflix---Data-Analysis-visualization/README.md

 Remember, the more we learn from this data, the better we can help Netflix continue to entertain and inspire millions around the world! 🌎🍿

 Happy coding! 🚀👨‍💻🎬
-As you dive into this exploration, keep in mind that each recommendation you make should be rooted in data.
-Imagine presenting your findings to Netflix's top brass – executives who may not be data experts.
-So, steer clear of excessive technical jargon.

-To get you started, here are some questions you might consider:

-What types of content are available in different countries?
-How has the number of movies released per year changed over the last few decades?
-Compare TV shows to movies.
-Which dominates the platform?
-When is the best time to launch a TV show?
-Analyze the actors and directors behind different types of content.
-Has Netflix shifted its focus towards TV shows over movies in recent years?
-Discover what content is available in different countries.
-📈 Let's Get Exploring 📊
-Now that you're armed with questions and a powerful dataset, it's time to embark on your Netflix data exploration journey.
-Feel free to fork this repository, clone it to your local machine, and start diving into the code and data.
-Don't forget to share your findings and insights with the community.

-Remember, the more we learn from this data, the better we can help Netflix continue to entertain and inspire millions around the world! 🌎🍿

-Happy coding! 🚀👨‍💻🎬